prithviraj2105/AdvancedRegressionAssignment/README.md

 - Which variables are significant in predicting the price of a house, and
 - How well those variables describe the price of a house.

-- the company has collected a data set from the sale of houses in Australia.
+The company has collected a data set from the sale of houses in Australia.

-Requirement is to build a regression model using regularisation in order to predict the actual value of the prospective properties and decide whether to invest in them or not.
+The requirement is to build a regression model using regularisation in order to predict the actual value of the prospective properties and decide whether to invest in them or not.

 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->

 ## Conclusions

+We have chosen Lasso Regression model with optimal alpha=0.001 as final model because as per analysis this is the most robust and generalisable model.
+This model has far less number of features which translates to reduction in complexity.
+The model is simpler and thus interpretable.
+The difference between R^2 of Train and Test data is comparatively less in this model.
+The metrics data shows that though the model's accuracy is slightly low on training data it is more generalisable and performs better on unseen data.
 #### Train data

 r2 score = 0.8748348448916363 rss = 3.989855681947641 mse = 0.004447999645426579 rmse = 0.06669332534389463

 #### Test data
 r2 score = 0.7658494795148396 rss = 3.239954389683936 mse = 0.008415465947231002 rmse = 0.09173584875734787